finnito/Science/content/12phy/as91173/15-magnetic-fields-and-rh-slap-rule.md

 - Ferromagnet: A material where the atoms are all aligned to create a permanent magnetic field
     + E.g. Iron, nickel, cobalt, and their alloys
 - Paramagnets: A material with disorderly atoms, but that can become aligned when exposed to a strong external magnetic field.
-    + E.g. Platinum, aluminium, oxygen
+    + E.g. Platinum, aluminium, oxygen, copper

 ---